mcollu/scube/docs/source/index.rst

 .. note::

-   If you have installed a previous version of SCUBE, make sure to uninstall that first, and then install the new version of SCUBE, with the follwoing command
+   If you have installed a previous version of SCUBE, make sure to uninstall that first, and then install the new version of SCUBE, with the following command

    .. code:: bash